-Instead, I’m going to offer you my genuine review of the product, and at the end of it all, you’ll be able to decide on your own.
+Instead, I will offer you my genuine review of the product; ultimately, you can decide on your own.

-I know some people treat this program legit, while some consider this as a scam.
+Some people treat this program as legit, while some consider this a scam.

 I’ll not stand on either side.

-I’ll give all my proof for any claim I make, and after which, you’ll be in a better position to make the appropriate decision.
+I’ll give all my proof for any claim I make, after which you’ll be better positioned to make the appropriate decision.

 So, are you ready for us to hit the road?